tzeyang22/tzeyang22.github.io/_posts/2026-02-08-applied-data-science-project.md

 ## Source Codes and Datasets
-Upload your model files and dataset into a GitHub repo and add the link [here](https://github.com/tzeyang22/ITD214_project).
+Upload your model files and dataset into a GitHub repo and click the link [here](https://github.com/tzeyang22/ITD214_project) to access the files.